FLASH SALE Get 20% OFF everything using the coupon code: FLASH20 View Pricing Plans →

 3. Add a New Language or Translate

-Once you have the plugin activated, navigate to the Settings > TranslatePress menu in the Dashboard or by clicking the Translate Site link in the admin bar at the top.
+Once the plugin is activated, navigate to Settings > TranslatePress from your Dashboard or click the Translate Site link in the admin bar at the top.

-From the Settings page, you can easily configure your site to be multilingual, or you can translate the theme into the needed language.
-In this case, you’ll need to set the translated language as the Default Language.
+From the TranslatePress Settings page, you can easily configure your site to be multilingual or translate the theme into the needed language.

 When viewing your website, you will notice a new “Translate Page” item in the admin bar at the top: